 The Miele U1 Cat and Dog comes with an Active AirClean filter, which includes an odor shield for masking pet odors.
-While there is no HEPA filter, there is an option to add one for $50.
+While there is no HEPA filter, there is an option to add one.

 The Dyson Animal 2 comes with a lifetime, washable HEPA filter, but doesn’t have odor-blocking.
-But, with proper maintenance, you won’t ever have to replace that filter, where as the Miele Active AirClean fiter is $40 per piece.
+But, with proper maintenance, you won’t ever have to replace that filter, whereas the Miele Active AirClean filter is an added cost.

 - The Miele Dynamic U1 Cat & Dog is a bagged upright that conceals the mess, for a simple aesthetic and modern form.
 The bagged unit can be good for minimizing allergens and finite pet dander from spreading, but it also incurs additional maintenance costs over the Dyson Animal 2.
 In addition, the Cat & Dog does not include a traditional HEPA filter and is a larger / heavier model.

 - The Dyson Animal 2 is a bagless upright that uses transparency to show exactly what is going on and how it cleans.
 Naturally, this clear design makes it a little easier to know what happened when things go awry as well as being able to easily see when the dust bin is full.
 The Dyson Animal 2 includes a lifetime washable HEPA filter and is a smaller / lighter model.